-- Towers Hospitality Group Limited is constructing a new hotel in Tobago, the Comfort Inn and Suites; the hotel has been designed to international mid-scale levels and it will offer seventy-four guestrooms upon its opening before the end of the year; - Prestige Hotels Limited is proposing to develop a 152 guestroom hotel under the Sheraton Brand in the vicinity of Piarco International Airport; - the Financial Complex Suites Limited with seventy-nine guestrooms is scheduled for opening in April 2022; and - a Marriott-branded \$500.0 million luxury hotel is to be constructed by Superior Hotels Limited at Rocky Point Tobago.
+- Towers Hospitality Group Limited is constructing a new hotel in Tobago, the Comfort Inn and Suites; the hotel has been designed to international mid-scale levels and it will offer seventy-four guestrooms upon its opening before the end of the year; - Prestige Hotels Limited is proposing to develop a 152-guestroom hotel under the Sheraton Brand in the vicinity of Piarco International Airport; - the Financial Complex Suites Limited with 79 guestrooms is scheduled for opening in April 2022; and - a Marriott-branded \$500.0 million luxury hotel is being constructed by Superior Hotels Limited at Rocky Point Tobago.

 The hotel which is a Joint-Venture between Superior Hotels and eTeck will be commissioned in 2025.
-When completed the project will comprise two hundred rooms, twenty-eight luxury duplex residences, eleven single-family villas and twelve townhouses.
-750 jobs will be created during the construction phase and 250 permanent jobs when completed.
+When completed the project will comprise 200 rooms, 28 luxury duplex residences, 11 single-family villas and 12 townhouses.
+Seven hundred and fifty jobs will be created during the construction phase and 250 permanent jobs when completed.

-Madam Speaker, property owners have been upgrading their accommodation facilities to first-class levels through access to our incentive programmes: the Upgrade of Small Approved Tourism Properties with 1-5 guestrooms and the Trinidad and Tobago Hotel and Guesthouse Room-Stock Upgrade Programme with properties having 6 to 150 guestrooms.
+Madam Speaker, property owners have been upgrading their accommodation facilities to first-class levels through access to our incentive programmes: the Upgrade of Small Approved Tourism Properties in Trinidad with 1 to 5 guestrooms and the Trinidad and Tobago Hotel and Guesthouse Room-Stock Upgrade Programme with properties having 6 to 150 guestrooms.